Lolzen/bismuth-browser/README.md

 Chromium and re-implements only what still matters.

 Much of it no longer does.
 Night mode, the bottom address bar and most of the extension UI that Kiwi built by hand are now part of Chromium itself.
+Ad blocking, popup blocking and user scripts are covered by extensions.
 What remains is the part nobody else provides: **extensions on Android, with Manifest V2 support.**